NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 ) <alg:prop_kernel>

 #figure(
-  // image(
+  image(
-  //   "images/parallel_propagation.png",
+    "images/parallel_propagation_intermediate.png",
-  //   width: 100%,
+    width: 100%,
-  //   alt: ""
+    alt: ""
-  // ),
+  ),
-  square(width: 40%, [some stuff]),
+  // square(width: 40%, [some stuff]),
-  caption: [This is an image showing how each subproblem is solved at the same time.]
+  caption: [Each thread simultaneously propagates (small, red dots) the initial values (big, blue dots and arrows) of its assigned subproblem.
+Velocity data does exist, but is neglected here for visual clarity.]
 ) <diag:disc_prop>

+\
 The solution structure as in @eq:solution is recovered by combining the results of the discretization and propagation kernels according to the algorithm in @alg:solution_constructor.
 The separation of the discretization and propagation kernels allows the discretized domain to be only calculated once, while being used in both the solutions for the position and velocity.
+Further advantage is taken in the next section.

 #figure(
   kind: "algorithm",